ubaldot/defrecs/README.md

 function, the step function, and the publish_/subscribe_ functions.
 Stop!

-Finally, each component shall have an associated prefix to help the navigation in the codebase.
+Finally, each component shall have an associated prefix to help the navigation in the code-base.
 In-fact, if we know the prefix of a subscribed signal, then we also know its publisher.
 Handy!